 Students are given a number of opportunities to demonstrate competence across the range of competency standards covered by this course.

-The fee for this course is $935.
+The estimated fee for this course is $960 (to be confirmed in July 2019).
 For students who are eligible for Smart and Skilled funding the estimated fee is about 20% lower (see notes below).
 School Based Trainees, ATSI students or students on welfare benefits are exempt from paying the fee.

 Smart and Skilled funding: